frederic-perez/AmE-dictionary/data/dictionary.md

 __connective tissue__ _n_
 __connivance__ _n_ :four: Agreement on a secret plot.
 __connive__ _v_ :six::hammer: (connived, conniving)
+__connotation__ _n_ Connotation is using words to suggest a social or emotional meaning rather than a literal one.
+Example: This is a house, but I want a home.
 __connubial__ _adj_ :two: Relating to marriage or the married state; conjugal. _An active connubial career._
 __consanguinity__ _n_
 __conscience__ _n_ :pencil2: